-10. REFLEXIVE PRONOUN\\ - Personal pronouns ending in -self/selves which refers back to another noun or pronoun in the sentence and has a specific grammatical function in the sentence.
+10. REFLEXIVE PRONOUN - Personal pronouns ending in -self/selves that refer back to another noun or pronoun in the sentence and have a specific grammatical function in the sentence.

 Examples: I accidentally hit myself.
 John hurt himself.

 NOTE: Intensive and reflexive pronouns are the same group of words.
 The difference between the two is in the usage within the sentence.